Diaper rash is a common problem that many babies and toddlers have.

 3. Allow for thorough drying of the skin.

 Allow your baby’s skin to air dry fully after cleansing to help it mend quicker.
 Allow your child to be diaper-free for as long as possible until the skin is totally dry.
+For example, you can let your baby stay on his play mat while you’re letting his bottom dry.

 Don’t scrub your skin too hard, and avoid alcohol-based wipes.
 When your kid has a rash, it might also be beneficial to let them go without a diaper for a while.